Online dating: Matching and divorce rates

 In March 2024, Marketing Science published the results of a field experiment using matching theory to study cross-side and same-side network effects on search and match behavior by 225,680 adult users of a global online dating platform who lived outside of major cities and were seeking an opposite-sex match.
 The study found that increases in "market size" (the number of platform users of the opposite sex) deterred participation and caused users of the opposite sex to become more selective, while increases in "competition size" (the number of platform users of the same sex) caused users to become less selective.
-However, the study did not conclude that increased market size deterred participation due to choice overload because only users with online dating experience before the experiment were deterred by larger market size while users without pre-experiment experience were encouraged by larger market size, and instead increased market size more likely deterred participation due to users anticipating higher search costs and their expectations about other users they anticipated finding on the platform.
+However, the study did not conclude that increased market size deterred participation due to choice overload, because only users with online dating experience before the experiment were deterred by larger market size while users without pre-experiment experience were encouraged by larger market size.
+Instead, increased market size more likely deterred participation due to users anticipating higher search costs and their expectations about other users they anticipated finding on the platform.

 In December 2024, Information Systems Research published a study of the search and matching history from 2011 to 2012 of 33,504 users of an online dating service in China without a recommender system but a feature that showed a short profile (a partial list of the attributes required by the service's user profiles) by default when the users that were studied (focal users) wished to send a message to another user to create a potential match (a candidate user).
 The study noted that while focal users could send a message after reading the long profiles of candidate users (with the complete list of attributes), the study found that focal users were more likely to receive a match after reading short profiles because the long profiles presented greater preference mismatches to the focal users that led them to send messages to candidate users with fewer mismatches but who were less likely to accept their proposed match.